qrux/xlfs/README.md

 Goals
 -----

 I want to run a Xen cluster using an LFS-based Dom0 and LFS-based paravirtualized DomU's.
-In fact, I plan to just clone the Dom0 system and use file-based disk images for Dom0.
+In fact, I plan to just clone the Dom0 system and use file-based disk images for Dom0 (this would eventually not work out, and I would have to resort to LVM2 for domU filesystems, but that's a small matter).
 I want to have a pure 64-bit system (i.e., no multilib gcc/glibc, no 32-bit toolchains, no 32-bit libs in /lib vs 64-bit libs in /lib64).
-I want to install as little as possible in Dom0 and each of the DomU's.
-That's roughly the same goal, since the DomU's will just be clones of Dom0.
+I want to install as little as reasonable in Dom0 and each of the DomU's.

 Originally, I narrowed my focus to just being able to install the web-stack on the DomU's.
-It turns out, a variety of things could be done with the DomU stack, including serving as a testbed for new LFS builds.
-A significant amount of effort was expended trying to keep the hardware abstracted away from the build scripts.
+It turns out, a variety of server types could be created with the DomU stack.
+A significant amount of effort was expended trying to keep the hardware setup, particularly the disk partitioning, abstracted away from the build scripts.
 This was done by having a configuration script at the beginning which prompted for good values.
 It turns out that with a bit more scripting, the entire XLAPP build could be bootstrapped this way, and set to be easily deployable against a DomU once the Dom0 is built.
 This would go a long way toward verification-testing of the DomU--especially running test-heavy packages like BerkeleyDB (not to mention the web-stack itself).

-In addition, I want to be able to deploy stripped-down DomU's that only run a DNS server or SMTP/IMAP server; this makes new domains easy to deploy in a colo server.
+In addition, I want to be able to deploy stripped-down DomU's that only run a DNS server or SMTP/IMAP server; this makes new domains easy to deploy.

 On with it!
 (Or, "Installation")
 =================================

+[Caveat--this is a bit old, and needs updating for the 2013 changes...Stay tuned.]

 Part 1: Choosing an LFS-host
 ----------------------------